bahrus/bi-st/README.md

 2. The data the user enters is put into history.state.
 3. History.state is persisted to a remote datastore.

 The total number of lines of markup is [only slightly fewer](https://bahrus.github.io/bi-st-demos/index.htm) than the example shown [here (view source)](https://bahrus.github.io/purr-sist-demos/Example3.html), that does the same thing without the benefit of this component.
-In particular, the number of lines droped from 129 lines to 119 lines.
+In particular, the number of lines drops from 129 lines to 110 lines.

 However, as a page increases in complexity, with large numbers of UI elements, this component should help significantly reduce the amount of boilerplate.
 Markup shown below.